coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-ATN_track-locations.md

 1. Using the **rerddapXtracto** package which was written specifically for this task
-2. By manually constructing a URL with the data data request
+2. For those who want to know what goes on “under the hood”, we will show how to manually construct ERDDAP data-request URLs to download the data.

 ### Extracting XYT data using the **rerddapXtracto** package